DoloressD/ECSExample/README.md

 With the improved AI and ECS system, I had the FPS starting from 10FPS on at the start but then rise up to 80 and higher FPS with 5000 marbles and 5000 actors.
 (If this was in a game standpoint, it would have been happening during a loading screen.

 Regardless, there was another thing to try; JobSystems.
 So I rewrote the code for Finding the nearest marble into a Job System, that way it supports multithreaded calls.
 With that, from the Start it is running at 60FPS with 5000 actors and 5000 marbles and increasing with time.

+In Conclusion, there is definitely a lot that can be done and the DOTS system is slowly approaching in Unity.
+With the way it is currently, it can definitely optimise games to some extent.